mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 In addition, some instruments also use:

-* *Polarizers*: These apply an external magnetic field to align the spin of the neutrons, which can then only be parallel or anti-parallel to the field.
+* *Polarizers*: These use neutron spin dependent supermirrors to separate out the two possible neutron spin states: *up* and *down*, which align parallel or anti-parallel to an applied magnetic field.
-* *Supermirrors*: Some samples, such as liquids, cannot be rotated easily.
-Rather than rotating the sample, "supermirrors" can be used to redirect the beam such that it hits the sample at the required incident angle.
+* *Supermirrors*: Some samples, such as liquids, cannot be angled.
+Therefore "supermirrors" can be used to change the incident angle of the beam to enable multiple angles to be measured from the surface.

 Reduction
 =========